microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-00.md

 If you have installed all of the tools listed above and plan to work on your local workstation, you should download and unpack the `Resources.zip` file there too.

 If you plan to use the Azure Cloud Shell, you should upload the `Resources.zip` file to your cloud shell first and then unpack it there.

+### Deploy the initial Hub & Spoke Topology to Azure

 From a bash shell on your local workstation, or in the Azure Cloud Shell, navigate to the location you have unpacked the `Resources.zip` file.
 You should find a script file named `HubAndSpoke.azcli`.
 Run it to deploy the initial Hub & Spoke network in Azure.